opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/obs_bucket_inventory.md

 The following arguments are supported:

-* `bucket` - (Required, ForceNew, String) Name of the bucket for saving inventories..
+* `bucket` - (Required, ForceNew, String) Name of the bucket for saving inventories.

 * `configuration_id` - (Required, ForceNew, String) ID of the inventory configuration.
 Valid characters: letters, digits, hyphens (-), periods (.) and underscores (_).